larylc/everything_college_dashboard/README.md

 ### Advantages over other college websites:

-+ While most college websites only allow you to compare colleges 1 at a time, users use the dashboard to compare 2 colleges side by side.
++ While most college websites only allow you to compare colleges 1 at a time, users can use this dashboard to compare 2 colleges side by side.
 + Users can look at a wide range of variables including: school stats, tuition, completion rate, debt, diversity, standardized scores, earnings after enrollment, and many more.
 + This Dashboard allows users to adjust variables and observe changes over time.